codemix/yii2-dockerized/README.md

  * `composer.json` and `composer.lock` list composer packages

 The actual **app image** extends from this base image and uses `./Dockerfile` in the main directory.
-It basically only adds your app sources on top.
+It basically only adds your app sources and productive PHP config on top.

 In the recommended scenario you would build the base image once then upload it to your container registry and share it with your co-developers.